osism/osism.github.io/docs/guides/operations-guide/openstack/tools/simple-stress.md

 ## Defaults

-The `main.py` command and his default options while executing the command.
+The `main.py` command and the default options while executing the command.

 ```
  --cleanup       true